hmrc/webdriver-factory/README.md

 ## HMRC Build and Test Environment settings

 ### Default Browser Options/Capabilities
-Irrespective of whether or not you're testing with Chrome or Firefox, this library attempts to start a browser with the following features:
+Irrespective of whether you're testing with Chrome or Firefox, this library attempts to start a browser with the following features:
 * **A maximised browser window**
 * **Accepting certificate errors**: we don't want all testing to stop if certificates expire
 * **No infobars** : only appears to be relevant in Chrome.